Ayushi22jain/Portfolio/README.md

-#i have made a portfolio using html, css, gasp and animation.
+#I have made a portfolio using html, css, gasp and animation.